rebelsky/csc207b/_assignments/assignment05.md

 Finally we'll create a program, `BlockChainDriver`, which allows us to interact with our `BlockChain`.
 `BlockChainDriver` should contain the `main` method of your program.
-Your program should take a single command-line argument that is the initial non-negative dollar amount that Anna starts with.
+Your program should take a single command-line argument that is the initial non-negative dollar amount that Alice starts with.
 It then allows the user to interactively manipulate the blockchain and mine for additional blocks through a text-driven interface.
 The program creates a blockchain with the initial dollar amount and then repeatedly: